atgu/GWASpy/README.md

 ```
 In the commands above, ``vcf_files.txt`` is a text file, with no header, containing path to each VCF.
 One VCF path per line

+**NB: If the data set you wish to phase contains more than twice as many samples as the largest reference panel available to you, then using a reference panel is unlikely to give much of a boost in phasing accuracy.**

 **Argument** | **Description**
 --- | ---
 ``--input-vcfs`` | Path to where text file containing VCF(s) for target genotypes paths is